-1. Expected Conduct: Students should observe school rules and reasonable directions or commands by school personnel.
-When a student refuses to accept the consequences for his/her inappropriate conduct a sterner action may result.
+- 1. Expected Conduct: Students should observe school rules and reasonable directions or commands by school personnel.
+When a student refuses to accept the consequences for his/her inappropriate conduct a sterner action may result. - 2.
+Attendance: Students should arrive on time for school and classes with proper supplies. - 3.
+Loitering/Trespassing: Students ARE NOT permitted in the building before 7:40 AM.
+All students are to be out of the building by regular dismissal time of 3:00 PM. unless engaged in an activity which is directly supervised by a faculty member or other authorized adult with prior written permission on file in the office.

-- 2. Attendance: Students should arrive on time for school and classes with proper supplies. - 3.
-Loitering/Trespassing: Students ARE NOT permitted in the building before 7:43 AM.
-All students are to be out of the building by regular dismissal time of 2:43 PM. unless engaged in an activity which is directly supervised by a faculty member or other authorized adult with prior written permission on file in the office.
+No student should be in an unauthorized area (ex. storage room) without express permission of a staff member.

-No student should be in an unauthorized area (ex. storage room) without express permission. - No student should be in an unauthorized area (ex. storage room) without express permission of a staff member. - 4.
-Harassment/Bullying: Every individual deserves to come to school without the fear of demeaning remarks or actions.
+- 4. Harassment/Bullying: Every individual deserves to come to school without the fear of demeaning remarks or actions.
 Students shall not engage in any speech or action that threatens, intimidates, or torments another individual.
 Students shall not use improper language, direct an improper gesture, or engage in unwanted/unwelcome physical contact toward any student, school employee, or the general public.
 Types of harassment including, but not limited to, gender, ethnic, religious, disability and sexual are strictly prohibited.
 Conduct constituting sexual harassment, may include, but is not limited to: - A. Verbal harassment or abuse - B. Repeated remarks with sexual or demeaning implications - C. Students engaging in sexual jokes, posters, cartoons, etc. are included.